Trailers and sidecars

 Riding with a sidecar

-Before fitting a sidecar to your motorbike, you’ll need to
+Before fitting a sidecar to your motorcycle, you’ll need to

-• check that your motorbike is suitable for use with a sidecar – speak to your motorbike dealer
+• check that your motorcycle is suitable for use with a sidecar – speak to your motorcycle dealer

 • make sure that the sidecar is fixed correctly to the mounting points and aligned correctly

-• fit the sidecar on the left-hand side of your motorbike if it was registered on or after 1 August 1981.
+• fit the sidecar on the left-hand side of your motorcycle if it was registered on or after 1 August 1981.

-You’ll need to use a different riding technique when you have a sidecar attached to your motorbike.
+You’ll need to use a different riding technique when you have a sidecar attached to your motorcycle.
 The sidecar will affect the braking, steering and overall dynamics of the machine.

 • When you’re turning, you’ll have to steer using the handlebars because you cannot lean the machine over.